 You’ve just experienced what many confront almost daily — cravings.
 Cravings for chocolate, cake, cookies and other so called, “forbidden foods.”
 Sometimes, we aren’t even hungry.
-Where do they come from and what can we do?
-Scientists are not too sure why we crave but there are a few theories:
+Where do cravings come from and what can we do?
+Scientists are not too sure why we crave, but there are a few theories:

 There are other theories that have been proposed about cravings — deficiencies in magnesium or other nutrients, consuming caffeine and alcohol, or a drop in blood glucose levels.
 Until scientists learn more about cravings, here are a few things we can do to help cope with cravings:

 Avoid meal skipping and follow an eating schedule… every day.

 Instead of eliminating a food, eat it in small amounts.

 If you know you’re going to snack, plan for a healthy one — light yogurt, light popcorn or baked potato chips, crunchy vegetables or fruit, etc.

 If you know a snack attack comes around a certain time, distract yourself; go for a walk.